danieljf/cmrf/README.md

 ### Note:
 * As a show case, we only run 20 queries.
-If you want to run all the 1000 queries form Dev set, please rewrite  'qid.text.all.txt' in `/rootpath/msr2013dev/Annotations/` into 'qid.text.txt'.
+If you want to run all the 1000 queries from Dev set, please rename  'qid.text.all.txt' in `/rootpath/msr2013dev/Annotations/` to 'qid.text.txt'.
 It will take a while.
+* If you would like to use your own dataset, we recommand you to organize dataset in a fixed structure like our data, which can minimize your coding effort.
+* The package does not include any visual feature extractors.
+Features of data need to be pre-computed, and converted to required binary format using [txt2bin.py](simpleknn/txt2bin.py).

 ### Reference: